ErVuL/arlpy/README.md

 # ARL Python Tools modified

-A custom version of arlpy (for Linux based OS) with some more tools and propagation models from OALIB.
-It uses matplotlib instead of bokeh.
+Python module dedicated to underwater acoustics application.\
+Integration of OALIB propagation models and pyram into arlpy.
 This work is a week-end project, it may contains some errors, bugs and mising functionnalities.
+I would be happy to receive some pull requests !

 Fork from : https://github.com/org-arl/arlpy/

 ## Usage